DOUBLE MAJOR AND SECONDARY MAJOR

-A double or secondary major in International Relations (IR) should be declared by the end of the junior year.
+A double or secondary major needs to be declared by the beginning of junior year.

 Although most students declare only one major, you may formally declare more than one major within a single baccalaureate (A.B. or B.S.) program.
 You may do this either at the time of initial Major declaration, or by adding another major at a later date.
 You should meet with advisors from each program to discuss multiple major options.

 Both departments/programs will have access to all information pertinent to your academic record, and you are expected to have an advisor for both majors.
 Both majors will be reflected on the diploma and transcript.